Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders: Conclusion

 \section{Conclusion}

-The method for BSS using multi-encoder autoencoders introduced in this paper presents a novel data-driven solution to BSS without strong application-specific priors or the assumption that sources are linearly separable from the given mixture.
-The ability of the separate encoders to discover the feature subspaces of sources and of the decoder to reconstruct those sources was demonstrated.
-In addition, this work demonstrates that the proposed method does not have a limitation in the number of sources that can be separated.
-Overestimating the number of sources with more encoders than is truly necessary simply leads to dead encoders, however, there are some key limitations.
-Due to the nature of the BSS task, it is not possible to know if the extracted sources are true representations of the sources.
-As seen in the triangles \& circles dataset experiment, the distortion applied by the mixing system is not fully removed from the reconstructed sources.
-Future works exploring these issues can lead to improved results as well as enhance the understanding of the proposed method in relation to the BSS task.
+The method for BSS using multi-encoder autoencoders introduced in this paper presented a novel data-driven solution to BSS without strong application-specific priors or the assumption that sources are linearly separable from the given mixture.
+The ability of the multiple encoders to discover the feature subspaces of sources and of the decoder to reconstruct those sources was demonstrated on two datasets.
+The triangles \& circles dataset served as an intuitive example of how the proposed method can learn from the distribution of the dataset to perform BSS even when the distinguishing features and distribution of the sources are a limiting factor.
+Then to demonstrate a real-world application of the proposed method, an experiment for extracting respiratory signals from ECG and PPG signals in a self-supervised and end-to-end manner with limited data-cleaning was devised.
+The method proposed in this paper and similar deep learning approaches to source separation present an exciting research path within the topics of BSS and self-supervised learning.